-Experience the movies as never before at Universal Studios Florida™ (1000 Universal Studios Plaza) on such rides as Shrek 4-D, E.T.
-Adventure and 3-D Terminator 2.
+Experience the movies as never before at Universal Studios Florida™ (1000 Universal Studios Plaza).
 The heart-pounding drops on the Hollywood Rip Ride Rockit or Revenge of the Mummy roller coasters are perfect for those with nerves of steel.
 Learn the secrets of monsterish makeup at the Horror Make-Up Show, or outmaneuver other contestants at Fear Factor Live.

 Encounter the snapping jaws of live alligators at Gatorland (14501 S. Orange Blossom Tr.), one of the area's oldest attractions.
 Climb the observation tower for a view of the breeding marsh where 130 gators live.
 At the Gator Jumparoo brave trainers let the reptiles snatch meat from their hands; it's a must-see.